How to Get Started with Real Estate Investing for Beginners

 Step 12: Create Systems for Scale

-Once you’re ready to take a more hands-off approach, hire people and create systems you can hire people to replicate.
+Once you’re ready to take a more hands-off approach, hire people and create systems for your team to follow.
 This is where you might consider hiring a property manager even if your property is local.

 You’ll also want to create a marketing strategy to acquire more deals.
 Networking is the most powerful way to market yourself and your business, but traditional marketing like direct mail is still effective.

-The beautiful thing about real estate in 2020 is that it’s accessible to anyone who has a passion for it.
-You don’t need a ton of money and you can find creative ways to finance and manage it.
+The beautiful thing about real estate in 2020 is that it’s accessible to almost anyone who has a passion for it.
+You don’t need a ton of money, and you can find creative ways to finance and manage your properties.

 But remember that there’s volatility and unpredictability in every strategy and location.
-Tenants can skip out on rent, buyers can be hard to find, and hidden structural problems are some of the risks you take when investing in real estate.
+Tenants can skip out on rent, buyers can be hard to find, and hidden structural problems can arise.
+These are some of the risks you take when investing in real estate.